Introduction to Model-Based Derivative-Free Optimization: Interpolation Model Construction

 \section{Interpolation Model Construction}

-In \secref{sec_dfotr} we introduced a basic IBO trust-region method.
-To make this method concrete, we need a way to construct local models \eqref{eq_tr_model_dfo} at each iteration that are sufficiently accurate to guarantee convergence (i.e.~satisfying Assumptions~\ref{ass_model_dfo} or \ref{ass_model_dfo_2}).
-In particular we focus on the fully linear/quadratic requirements Assumptions~\ref{ass_model_dfo}\ref{ass_model_dfo_g} and \ref{ass_model_dfo_2}\ref{ass_model_dfo_2_g}.
+In \minorrev{\secref{sec_dfotr},} we introduced a basic \renaming{MBDFO} trust-region method.
+To make this method concrete, we need a way to construct \minorrev{quadratic} models \eqref{eq_tr_model_dfo} at each iteration that are sufficiently accurate to guarantee convergence (i.e.~satisfying Assumptions~\ref{ass_model_dfo} or \ref{ass_model_dfo_2}).
+In particular we focus on the fully linear/\minorrev{fully} quadratic requirements Assumptions~\ref{ass_model_dfo}\ref{ass_model_dfo_g} and \ref{ass_model_dfo_2}\ref{ass_model_dfo_2_g}.
 Of course, we must be able to form these models using only zeroth-order information about the objective $f$, which we will achieve by constructing models that interpolate $f$ over carefully chosen collections of points.

-We first consider generating good collections of points for linear/quadratic interpolation to guarantee fully linear/quadratic models.
-Later, in \secref{sec_self_correcting}, we will turn out attention to the setting of \secref{sec_dfotr_inaccurate_models}, where we wish to verify if a given model is fully linear or not (and if not, potentially adjust it to become fully linear).
+We first consider generating good collections of points for linear/quadratic interpolation to guarantee fully linear/\minorrev{fully} quadratic models.
+We derive generic error bounds in terms of the linear algebra associated with the interpolation system, and consider special cases where points are sampled in a regular way around the current iterate (e.g.~perturbations along coordinate axes).
+These special cases are useful to understand the theoretical capabilities of MBDFO methods, but this process of choosing a structured interpolation set is also practically useful.
+As outlined in \secref{sec_interp_practical_ibcdfo}, in the IBCDFO software collection (see \secref{sec_conclusion}), an interpolation set is built by appending suitable points one-by-one from the full history of the solver; the error bounds we derive are used to ensure `suitability' and to complete the set of points if not enough historical points are suitable.

-To simplify the derivation of error bounds, we will use the following result, which says that fully linear/quadratic models can be achieved by ensuring sufficiently accurate approximations to a Taylor series.
+To simplify the derivation of error bounds, we will use the following result, which says that fully linear/\minorrev{fully} quadratic models can be achieved by ensuring sufficiently accurate approximations to a Taylor series.

 \begin{lemma} Suppose we have a quadratic model $m:\R^n\to\R$ approximating $f:\R^n\to\R$ near a point $\bx\in\R^n$,